nikhitathupakula/Glass-Properties-Calculator/paper.md

 # Acknowledgements

-We thank our colleagues and institutions who supported the development of this tool.
-Funding sources (if any) should be acknowledged here.
+We thank DSCE for the support and encouragement for the R& D in multidisciplinary activities.
+Funding - not applicable